-We can’t wait to welcome you to our Cathedral.
+We look forward to welcoming you to our Cathedral

-Please take notes of the opening times below, as well as any closure notices that we have coming up.
-If you are interested in the timings for our services, you can find more information here.
+If you are interested in the timings of regular services you can find more information here.

-Cathedral and Chapter House with Magna Carta (Summer Hours):
+Cathedral and Chapter House with Magna Carta (Winter opening hours)

-The Chapter House and Magna Carta opens 30 minutes after first entry to the Cathedral.
+(The Chapter House and Magna Carta open 30 minutes after the Cathedral opens to visitors)

 Sunday: 11:00 – 16:00

-Your tickets are valid for a year after the date of purchase, enabling you to return for free (in the same group) for a year.
-Please note that your free return visit may not be valid for certain special events at the Cathedral, please see the What’s On page for details
+Tickets include entry into the Cathedral and Chapter House with Magna Carta and are valid for a year (from the date of purchase), enabling you to return for free (in the same group).
+Please note that your return visit may not be valid for certain special events during the year.

 Travel and Parking

-Salisbury has strong rail links with London, Bath and the West Country.
-We are located less than a 10 minute walk away from Salisbury train station.
+Salisbury has strong rail links with London, Southampton, Bath and the West Country.

 Salisbury sits in the heart of Wiltshire’s countryside, and offers some beautiful walks and cycling routes.
 Cycle parking is available in the Cathedral Close and in the city centre.

-If you use a wheelchair, you can easily access the Cathedral floor, Chapter House, Cloisters, the Refectory Restaurant, shop and toilets.
+If you use a wheelchair, you can easily access the Cathedral floor, Chapter House, Cloisters, Refectory Restaurant, Gift Shop and toilets.

-We’ve also got three wheelchairs you can borrow during your visit – please ask at the Welcome Desk.
-We offer large print versions of our visitor maps, and you can even find water for your assistance dog near the Refectory Restaurant entrance.
-We have disabled parking spaces in the Cathedral Close at a fixed price of £8 per day
+There are three wheelchairs available to borrow during your visit – please ask at the Welcome Desk.
+Large print versions of our visitor maps are available and water for assistance dogs can be found near the Refectory Restaurant entrance.
+Disabled parking spaces are available in the Cathedral Close at a fixed price of £8 per day.

 Have a look at our accessibility guide below: